Tructivity/Tructivity-Blog/articles/how-to-use-tructivity/index.md

 It handles printed documents, screenshots, even handwritten schedules.
 After the import, scroll through and verify each entry — if the AI placed a class in the wrong day or time slot, tap and hold any entry to drag and drop it to the correct position.

 **Hiding days you don't attend:** if you never have classes on Wednesdays, Tap the three-dot menu again at the top right, and hide Wednesday from the timetable view.
 The display adapts to your actual week rather than showing five empty columns.

+The **Timetable Widget** puts your weekly class schedule directly on your home screen.
+Glance at it between classes, check what room you're in next, or confirm tomorrow's schedule — all without opening the app, and it updates in real time as you make changes inside the app.

 ---